bramyeni/Mariadb-Multimaster/README.md

 # Mariadb Multimaster using Galera Cluster
 ## Pre-requisites
-Ensure Donor and Joiner node are able to communicate each other, otherwise see my site-site vpn setup within other repo of my github here
+Ensure Donor and Joiner nodes are able to communicate each other, otherwise see my site-site vpn setup within other repo of my github here

 ## Assumptions
 Cloud Server private IP : 10.2.0.4